Algebraic cycles on Todorov surfaces of type $(2,12)$: Geometry

+A standard direct computation of the fibers shows that $\psi$ is finite of degree 8.
+It follows that $\psi$ is the quotient by $H$.
+Then we have a commutative diagram

-where $r$ is the quotient by the involution induced by $\sigma$.\\ We want to show that $\psi(V)$ is a K3 surface.
+where $r$ is the quotient by the involution induced by $\sigma$.\\ We want to show that $\psi(V )$ is a K3 surface with ordinary double points.
+That it has only ordinary double points as singularities follows from the fact that it is a quotient of a smooth surface by an involution.
 In particular, we claim that it is a complete intersection of three quadrics in $\mathbb{P}^{5}$.
 Indeed, in such a case we have that by Adjunction formula